V-Model development techniques to design | Dorleco

 Drawbacks of the main ideas and methods connected to the V-Model

-Even while the V-Model offers a structured approach to software development with integrated testing, it is not without its drawbacks.
+Even though the V-Model offers a structured approach to software development with integrated testing, it is not without its drawbacks.
 The following are some limitations and drawbacks associated with the primary concepts and techniques of the V-Model:

-1. Inflexibility and Rigidity:
+1. Inflexibility and rigidity:

 Cons: When it comes to modifying needs, the V-Model could be less adaptable and more rigid.
-It makes the challenging assumption that needs are clear-cut and unchanging, which makes it challenging to adjust as the project develops.
+It makes the challenging assumption that needs are clear and unchanging, which makes it challenging to adjust as the project develops.

 2. System Visibility After Hours: